GarrettS/dailyworker/README.md

 ### 7. Behavior on reboot

 LaunchAgents reload automatically after login.
-If you want it to run **before** login, you’d need a LaunchDaemon instead, but that runs as root and can’t access your Chrome user data.
+If you want it to run **before** login, you'd need a LaunchDaemon instead, but that runs as root and can't access your Chrome user data.
 So: let the machine auto-login (System Settings → Users & Groups → Login Options).

 ---